 I'm honored to have 'My Angel Wing' selected for 1st Place in the Long Form Multimedia category for the 2018 Northern Short Course contest.
 I produced this film during Mountain Workshops in Morehead, KY in 2017.
-The Northern Short Course is a photojournalism conference conducted in conjunction with the National Press Photographers Assn. and will be held this year in Fairfax, VA on March 1-3.
+The Northern Short Course is a photojournalism conference conducted in conjunction with the National Press Photographers Assn. and was held this year in Fairfax, VA in March.

 A quick life update